-For example, cutting into someone's lane a little too closely, failing to use a turn signal, or passing too close, maybe.
-And sometimes these infractions are carried out on purpose by other aggressive drivers, who seem to believe that the safety of others is less important than their own desire to reach their destination, preferably as fast as possible.
+For example, cutting into someone's lane a little too closely, failing to use a turn signal, or passing too close.
+And sometimes these infractions are carried out on purpose by other aggressive drivers.
+Some people seem to believe that the safety of others is less important than their own desire to reach their destination as fast as possible.

-The "injured" party feels justified in running someone off the road, hitting someone's vehicle, purposefully cutting in front of someone, or undertaking some other dangerous and antagonistic activity with the intent to "get even," and to "show them how it feels."
+The "injured" party feels justified in running someone off the road or hitting someone's vehicle.
+Or, purposefully cutting in front of someone, or undertaking some other dangerous activity with the intent to "get even," and to "show them how it feels."

 In some cases, drivers have been shot at and driven into ditches or oncoming lanes.
-And when two angry drivers decide to use their vehicles in a contest of who is "tougher" or "right", the results can be deadly not only to themselves but to others as well.
+And when two angry drivers decide to use their vehicles in a contest of who is "tougher" or "right", the results can be deadly.
+And not only to themselves, but to others as well.

-A motorist who drives while keeping the safety of himself and other users of the roadway in the forefront of his mind is a defensive driver, and driving defensively should be every driver's primary priority, regardless of how other drivers may behave.
+A motorist who drives while keeping the safety of himself and other users of the roadway in the forefront of his mind is a defensive driver.
+Driving defensively should be every driver's primary priority.
+This, regardless of how other drivers may behave.